Citrix Gateway and Endpoint Management

 Configure these settings:

 - Authentication: Select whether to enable authentication.
-The default is ON.
+The default is On.

 - Credential Provider: In the list, click the credential provider to use.
 For more information, see Credential providers.

-Add a NetScaler Gateway instance
+Add a Citrix Gateway instance

 If you have multiple domains, use Certificate and domain.
+For more information, see Configure authentication for multiple domains.

 For more information, see Authentication in the Deployment Handbook.